 The Model Systems are funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) to conduct innovative and high-quality research, provide patient care, and offer other services to improve the health and overall quality of life for individuals with TBI, SCI, and burn injuries.

 Each Model System invites newly injured individuals to participate in an ongoing National Database of patients.
 Data are collected on enrolled patients at regular intervals for up to 30 years after injury.
 This information is used to further the understanding of the long-term consequences of these injuries and to develop improved treatments and systems of care.

 The Spinal Cord Injury Model Systems (SCIMS) Program began in 1970 to improve care and outcomes for individuals with SCI.
-There are currently 14 SCIMS centers funded for the 2017-2022 cycle.
+There are currently 18 SCIMS centers funded.

 The Traumatic Brain Injury Model Systems (TBIMS) Program began in 1987 to improve care and outcomes for individuals with TBI.
-There are currently 16 TBIMS centers funded for the 2018-2023 cycle.
+There are currently 16 TBIMS centers funded.